 However, when it comes to the actual ambiance, the game fails.
 Crowd noise sounds like static, the menu noises sound muffled and very monotone – almost like you were playing a DS (Ha!
 Take that Nintendo!) and really makes the experience kind of dull aside from the music.

 If you want to talk about graphics you should cover your eyes and run away because the game looks kind of ugly.
-The characters don’t have the realistic animations like the console versions, or the detailed textured, or the nice lighting effects.
-Everything looks flat, plain and really dull.
+The characters don’t have realistic animations like the console versions, the detailed textures, or the nice lighting effects.
+Everything looks flat, plain, and really dull.
 The characters use the same retarded animation over and over again and it makes you wonder if the game is really a 3rd party creation.
 I realize the PSP has limited hardware, but C’mon they can do more than that; Kratos was able to!

 While the menus look nice and crisp and remind you of Rock Band 2, I still wish there was more to the graphics and sound of the game.
 This is a real disappointment for me, but what saves the graphics department is that you don’t really look at the characters.
 Your main focuses are the tracks and the notes, which look crisp and clear.

 Rock Band: Unplugged is a great departure for the series onto the portable scene.
 With 41 songs on disc, great controls, downloadable songs, and an extensive World Tour mode there are a lot of reasons to come back to Unplugged again and again.